SketchyMaze/doodle/Building.md

 * `make setup`: install Go dependencies and set up the build environment
 * `make doodads`: build the default Doodads from sources in `dev-assets/`
-* `make bindata`: embed the default doodads, levels and other assets into the Go program. `make bindata-dev` for lightweight dev versions that will read from the filesystem at runtime instead.
 * `make build`: build the Doodle and Doodad binaries to the `bin/` folder.
-* `make buildall`: runs all build steps: doodads, bindata, build.
+* `make buildall`: runs all build steps: doodads, build.
 * `make build-free`: build the shareware binaries to the `bin/` folder.
 See Build Tags below.
 * `make build-debug`: build a debug binary (not release-mode) to the `bin/`